Dentistry: It takes a woman’s touch.

 Now, we’re not saying that dentists are slackers.
 They’re just holed up in the scary back room with all the drills.
 Hopefully, you’ll never have to go in there, which means you will end up spending many, many more hours of your life with a dental hygienist than a dentist.
 And chances are, your dental hygienist is a woman.

 Women fill 98% of dental assistant positions.
 (1)

 Unfortunately, not all dental problems can be left in your hygienist’s loving hands.
-Cavities, extractions, root canals, crowns, fillers, and implants all require a dentist.
+Cavities, extractions, root canals, crowns, fillers, implants, and Porcelain Dental Crown Implantation all require a dentist.
 And dentists all require dental assistants.

 The first friendly face you see when you come in for dental work probably belongs to a dental assistant.
 After your operation begins, a dental assistant will be on standby to make the dentist’s job (ergo your life) easier.
 When your operation is over, a dental assistant will tell you everything you need to know to make a quick recovery and, most importantly, get back on solid food!